 - Sudden onset of floaters or flashes of light.

-To avoid eye injury as much as possible during work, hobbies, and sports, use protective eyewear such as safety glasses, goggles, and visors.
 Your home and work first aid kits should include a rigid eye shield, eyewash, sterile gauze, and medical tape.